ManchesterVolcanology/iFit/docs/usage/software.rst

 iFit User Interface
 ###################

 To avoid the need to write a script for every use a Graphical User Interface (GUI) was developed for iFit.
-This also helps to facilitate spectra acquistion and real-time analysis.
+This also helps to facilitate spectra acquisition and real-time analysis.
 This section will outline the setup and use of the GUI for both real-time and post analysis.
-This will apply for running the GUI with Python or from an executeable file.
+This will apply for running the GUI with Python or from an executable file.

 GUI Overview
 ============